convo-lang/convo-lang/docs/learn-convo-lang.md

 ```

 ## RAG
 Retrieval augmented generation or RAG is a key part of any serious AI application, but it can be complicated to implement correctly.
-Convo-lang provides an easy to use interface to connect a conversation to any RAG source.
+Convo-Lang provides an easy to use interface to connect a conversation to any RAG source.

-**How does RAG work in Convo-lang**
+**How does RAG work in Convo-Lang**
 1. A user sends a message
 2. A registered RAG callback function is called and is passed the message the user is sending
 3. The RAG callback then preforms the task of retrieving information related to the user's message
 4. The RAG callback returns the related information
-5. Convo-lang then appends the related information to the user's message and optionally encloses the information in a prefix and suffix
+5. Convo-Lang then appends the related information to the user's message and optionally encloses the information in a prefix and suffix

 The following RAG example uses a very simple keyword matching algorithm.
 If the user's message
 contains all of the keywords of one of the JSON items below that item will be used as RAG source.